 - A minimum of five social science courses.

 - A distinguished undergraduate transcript with at least a 3.0 cumulative average.
-The GRE or MAT is required for admissions to the school counseling program.
+The GRE is required for admissions to the counseling program.

-- The GRE/MAT is waived for applicants who have completed an advanced degree such as a master's or doctorate with graded course work.
-In addition, school counseling students (who are MA residents) must take the literacy portion of the Massachusetts Test of Educator Licensure (MTEL).
+- The GRE is waived for applicants who have completed an advanced degree such as a master's or doctorate with graded course work.
+In addition, counseling students (who are MA residents) must take the literacy portion of the Massachusetts Test of Educator Licensure (MTEL).

 - Three strong letters of recommendation indicating the ability to work well with others.